 Russian novelist Fyodor Dostoyevsky was twenty-eight when he was arrested for his vocal opposition of Tsarist Russia.

-The Parable of the Prodigal Son touched him deeply.
-That story, above all others, revealed to him the heart of the Father.
+The Parable of the Prodigal Son touched Dostoyevsky deeply.
+It revealed to him the heart of the Father.
 Even in the dismal environment of Siberian exile, he wrote: “God gives me moments of perfect peace; in such moments I love and know that I am loved.”

 No wonder the Parable of the Prodigal Son impressed him: Siberia was his far country; the prison his pig pen.
-“It was amidst those stern and awful solitudes that he, a homesick and penitent Prodigal, found the road that leads to the Father’s house,” wrote F.W.
-Boreham.
+“It was amidst those stern and awful solitudes that he, a homesick and penitent Prodigal, found the road that leads to the Father’s house,” wrote a biographer.

 In all of Dostoyevsky’s books, there are references to the words of that worn New Testament in which he discovered the Father’s love for his wayward children.